 Before I began writing fiction, I was an academic living in a publish-or-perish world.
 I submitted articles to journals that accepted them, rejected them or (most often) asked me to revise and resubmit.
 In that last situation, they returned my draft along with several, single-spaced pages of feedback from reviewers.
 My professional future depended on my ability to use that feedback to produce better work.
-I admit my first reaction was always a day of depression as I fought off the temptation to bury the thing in the backyard.
-But after that, I settled down to revise.

 I found my work was always better after I worked through the critiques.
 Always.